vd Brink Home Automations

 YAML how to make elements conditional

-For each condition you need a sensor with a boolean state, which is true when the element should be visible and false when it should be hidden.
-If this doesn’t exist yet, you can create this with a template binary sensor.
+For each condition you need a sensor with a state you can toggle on when the element should be visible.
+If this doesn’t exist yet, you can create this with a template sensor.
 I have a page with many examples of how to create these sensors: Home Assistant templates.

-This is how you can define a conditional Mushroom element.
+This is how you can define a conditional Mushroom element to show only the large bin icon when tomorrow is a bin day.

-You need the boolean sensor waste_tomorrow for this condition.
+You need to have the boolean sensor waste_tomorrow created for this condition.

 # Sourcecode by vdbrink.github.io